KxSystems/ml/README.md

 conda install --file requirements.txt
 ```

 **Note**: Tensorflow and Keras are required for the application of the deep learning models within this platform.
 However given the large memory requirements of tensorflow the platform will operate without tensorflow by not running the deep learning models.
-In order to access the full functionality of the interface keras and tensorflow will need to be installed separately.
+In order to access the full functionality of the interface keras and tensorflow will need to be installed separately by a user.

 ## Installation